- Campus Resources

 Am I allowed to take a language outside of the RC?

-If a student isn’t interested in studying one of the five RC languages but wants to be in the RC, he or she may, of course, take the equivalent of an RC language requirement in his or her desired language—4 semesters and a readings course.
-Proficiency exams are not required for languages not offered in the RC.
+RC students are encouraged to select an RC language for the unique learning and socializing experience of learning languages in the RC!
+However, if a student isn’t interested in studying one of the five RC languages but wants to be in the RC, they may choose to take the equivalent of an RC language requirement in their desired language—4 semesters and one extra course.

 PLEASE NOTE: RC students wishing to study French, German, Japanese, Russian or Spanish MUST enroll in RC intensive courses.